Q. If I register early and pay before the deadline for payment, can I go straight to class?

 Q. I am due a refund from my financial aid, when will I receive it?

-A. The posting of Financial Aid begins 10 calendar days prior to the first day of class.
+A. The posting of Financial Aid begins ten calendar days prior to the first day of class.
 If you are eligible for a refund of any excess aid after your total balance due has been covered, you should receive your disbursement during the week prior to the beginning of the new semester or term.
 There is no particular schedule for refunds.
-Please monitor your email for a message from Higher One stating that your funds have been disbursed to your account.
+Please monitor your email for a message from BankMobile stating that your funds have been disbursed.

-The University will not issue checks for refunds, so it is mandatory that you to activate the TWUOne card and choose your preferred means to receive your university refund.
-It's QUICK, It's EASY and It's REQUIRED!
+The University will not issue checks for refunds.
+It is mandatory that you choose a refund preference at BankMobile to receive your university refund.

 NOTE: Enrollment in the payment plan is the responsibility of the student and requires the electronic signature indicating acceptance of the payment plan agreement.
-The Bursar’s Office will not set up the payment plans.
-However, as authorized by acceptance of the Payment Terms Agreement, the Bursar's office will administratively enroll you in the plan.if tuition and fees are not paid in full or fully covered by financial aid prior to the beginning of classes, and enrollment in the plan has not been done.
+However, as authorized by acceptance of the Payment Terms Agreement, the Bursar's Office will administratively enroll you in the plan if tuition and fees are not paid in full or fully covered by financial aid prior to the beginning of classes, and enrollment in the plan has not been done.

 A STUDENT WHO FAILS TO MAKE FULL PAYMENT OF TUITION AND FEES, INCLUDING ANY INCIDENTAL FEES, BY THE DUE DATE MAY BE PROHIBITED FROM REGISTERING FOR CLASSES UNTIL FULL PAYMENT IS MADE.
 A STUDENT WHO FAILS TO MAKE PAYMENT PRIOR TO THE END OF THE SEMESTER MAY BE DENIED CREDIT FOR THE WORK DONE THAT SEMESTER.